Engee documentation

 Practical implementation in Engee

-In the Engee environment, formal verification is implemented through the generation of formal models in the Promela language and their automatic verification using the Spin system.
+In the environment Engee Formal verification is implemented through the generation of formal models in the Promela language and their automatic verification using the Spin system.

 • Spin (Simple Promela INterpreter) — a program that allows: